To improve the well-being of Elders and their care partners by transforming the communities in which they live and work.

 To eliminate loneliness, helplessness, and boredom.

 - The three plagues of loneliness, helplessness, and boredom account for the bulk of suffering among our Elders.

-- An Elder-centered community commits to creating a Human Habitat where life revolves around close and continuing contact with people of all ages and abilities, as well as plants, animals, and children.
+- An Elder-centered community commits to creating a Human Habitat where life revolves around close and continuing contact with people of all ages and abilities, as well as plants and animals.
 It is these relationships that provide the young and old alike with a pathway to a life worth living.

 - Loving companionship is the antidote to loneliness.
 Elders deserve easy access to human and animal companionship.

 - An Elder-centered community creates opportunity to give as well as receive care.
 This is the antidote to helplessness.

 - An Elder-centered community imbues daily life with variety and spontaneity by creating an environment in which unexpected and unpredictable interactions and happenings can take place.
 This is the antidote to boredom.

 - Meaningless activity corrodes the human spirit.
 The opportunity to do things that we find meaningful is essential to human health.

 - Medical treatment should be the servant of genuine human caring, never its master.